Regularization with Latent Space Virtual Adversarial Training: Introduction

 Among the consistency regularization methods, Virtual Adversarial Training (VAT) \cite{miyato2015distributional, miyato2018virtual} has shown promising results.
 The way of generating perturbation in VAT is different from other consistency regularization methods.
 Perturbation in VAT is not random, instead deliberately generated towards a direction that causes the most adverse effects on the model output.
 However, perturbations in VAT can work only a very small area around the input data points.
-It is because those perturbations are generated based on the local sensitivity, i.e., the gradients of the model outputs w.r.t. the tiny shift in the input space (Section \ref{sec:vat}).
+It is because those perturbations are generated based on the local sensitivity, i.e., the gradients of the model outputs w.r.t. the tiny shift in the input space (Section \ref{sec:problem}).
+In addition, the magnitude of perturbations is always fixed at the value specified by the hyperparameter, and is constant regardless of the input image.
 We focus on the fact that such \textit{local constraint} limits the offensive power of adversarial perturbations, and thus hinders the effectiveness of VAT as a consistency regularization.
 Based on this, we aim to overcome this limitation and develop a method to generate perturbation more flexibly, which would lead to better generalization.

 In this paper, we propose VAT based consistency regularization that utilizes the latent space.
-The key idea underlying our method is transforming the space in which the computation of perturbation is performed.
-In our method, the input data is mapped to the latent space, and we compute perturbation and inject it into the point in the latent space.
-Then, adversarial examples are generated by mapping such perturbed latent point back to the point in the input space, and therefore, there is no local constraint which hinders VAT effectiveness.
-To map to and from the latent space, we use a generative model, which we call \textit{transformer}, and in this paper we examine two models: variational auto-encoder (VAE) \cite{kingma2013auto} and normalizing flow, specifically, Glow \cite{NIPS2018_8224}.
+Our method computes the perturbation in the latent space, instead of the input space.
+First, the input data is mapped to the latent space, and we compute perturbation and inject it into the point in the latent space.
+Then, adversarial examples are generated by mapping such perturbed latent point back to the point in the input space, and therefore, there is no constraint which hinders VAT effectiveness.
+To map to and from the latent space, we use a generative model, and in this paper we examine two models: variational auto-encoder (VAE) \cite{kingma2013auto} and normalizing flow, specifically, Glow \cite{NIPS2018_8224}.
 We used SVHN and CIFAR-10 datasets, which are common benchmarking datasets, to demonstrate that our method improves VAT and outperforms other state-of-the-art methods.
-To the best of our knowledge, this work is the first to introduce the latent space in the context of consistency regularization.

 \paragraph{Notation.} We consider a classification task.
 Suppose we have $K$ classes, taking an input ${\bf x}_{i} \in \mathcal{X}$, we want to predict the class label $y_{i} \in \{1,2,\ldots,K\}$\footnote{We write scalars and vectors by non-bold and bold letters, respectively.}, where $\mathcal{X}$ is a sample space with data points.
 Our purpose is to learn $K$-class classifier model $f: \mathcal{X} \mapsto \mathbb{R}^{K}$ parameterized by $\theta$, where $\mathbb{R}$ denotes real numbers, the $k$-th element $f({\bf x})_{k}$ is called logit for class $k$, and $y_{\text{pred}} = \argmax_{k} f({\bf x})_{k} \in \{1,2,\ldots,K\}$ corresponds to the model prediction of the class.
 Also, labeled dataset is denoted by $D_{\text{l}} = \{({\bf x}_{i}, y_{i})\}_{i=1}^{N_{\text{l}}}$ with ${N_{\text{l}}}$ samples and unlabeled dataset is denoted by $D_{\text{u}} = \{{\bf x}_{i}\}_{i=1}^{N_{\text{u}}}$ with ${N_{\text{u}}}$ samples.